September 2017 – September 2020

 The second regional indicator development workshop brought together 41 African stakeholders, mostly from West Africa, and 4 ISIMIP modellers, from agriculture, water, energy and biodiversity sectors.
-As the ISIpedia Stakeholder Engagement Team had learned from the previous workshop, the aim was slightly adjusted: rather than aiming to explicitly develop indicators, the aim focused more on exploring the ISIMIP data and facilitate exchange between the modellers and stakeholders, for a better understanding of what ISIpedia will offer.
-Even though the aim was shifted, this workshop was more successful in explicitly outputting impact indicators.
+As the ISIpedia Stakeholder Engagement Team had learned from the previous workshop, the aim was slightly adjusted: rather than aiming to explicitly develop indicators, the focus was more on exploring the ISIMIP data and facilitating exchange between the modellers and stakeholders, for a better understanding of what ISIpedia will offer.
+Even though the aim had shifted, this workshop was more successful in explicitly outputting impact indicators.
 Interesting cross-sectoral indicators were developed on health and gender.

 Launched in April 2018, the ISIpedia Stakeholder Survey covered the topics i) use of climate-impact information, ii) content/information for relevant “impact assessments,” iii) useful sectoral and cross-sectoral indicators for climate impacts and iv) questions on design of the ISIpedia portal.
 With 131 usable responses from over 56 countries and with survey respondents working across all ISIMIP sectors, the ISIpedia Stakeholder Survey was a great insight into the potential end users of the ISIpedia portal.
 Results and analysis from the survey have already been used to inform discussion on the wireframes for the ISIpedia portal and will continue to shape its development as well as the scientific focus and protocol of the ISIMIP simulations.
 The full report can be found here.